braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/canvas_outlines.md

 ### Onboarding

 Let's say your restaurant wants to help onboard users to make their first reservation.
-An ideal time for the Canvas to launch would be at session start for all new customers since this is solely for onboarding.
+Since this Canvas is just for onboarding, an ideal time for the Canvas to launch would be at session start for all new customers.
 For a quick and effective way of reaching your dining audience, you can use the SMS messaging channel.

 {% tabs %}
   {% tab Canvas Flow %}